ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 The STL was further extended with the new basic operators contributed by 3GPP SA4 [#26.973 v15.1.0](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3326).
 These extension offers support for complex, 64-bit and enhanced 32-bit operators.

 The open-source community is pleased to submit the first release of Software Tool Library to the ITU for standardization.
 The revised draft Recommendation is available as [SG12-TD648](https://www.itu.int/md/T17-SG12-181127-TD-GEN-0648/en).

 # Proposed next steps

-## Liaison statement to 3GPP SA4
+## Liaison statement to 3GPP SA4 and other relevant SDOs

 It is propose to send a liaison statement to 3GPP SA4 for the following reasons:

-- To provide them with a status of STL2018
+- To provide a status of STL2018

-- To ask 3GPP SA4 experts whether / which of the previously defined basic operators are still in use *DO WE WANT TO ASK THIS QUESTION?
-EARLIER VERSIONS OF RECOMMENDATIONS MAY STILL USE THEM AND 3GPP WILL NOT KNOW IT.*

-- To ask their feedback on which compilers and operating system should be supported *WHY ONLY 3GPP?*
+- To ask feedback on which compilers and operating systems should be supported

-- To discuss more efficient communication channels than Liaison Statements between 3GPP SA4 and ITU concerning updated of the STL.*NEED TO BE SPECIFIC.*
+- To encourage contributions directly to GitHub to reduce the communication time overhead introduced by the exchange of Liaison Statements
-For example, have one or more 3GPP SA4 delegates actively participating on GitHub for discussions and code reviews relevant to 3GPP?
+- [3GPP SA4 only] To appoint one or more 3GPP SA4 delegates for discussion and code review on GitHub

+## Liaison statement to other SDOs

+- To announce the availability of STL 2018, if consented
+- To ask feedback on which compilers and operating systems should be supported

 ## Review and integrate relevant STL2014 code